 If you don’t have one, create a social committee to organise regular social events, paid for by the company.
 The bond created between people at these social events will be a powerful enabler in the workplace.

 When measuring performance, what’s better – someone who worked 10 hours a day for a year and met three of their objectives, or someone who worked five hours a day and met six of them?

 Do you pay someone to sit at a desk for seven hours a day?
 Or do you pay them to perform a role and produce a measurable output?

 The nine to five workday is becoming a thing of the past.
-With globalisation and technological advancements we’re all connected 24/7.
-There's no longer a need to be at your desk in case somebody needs to phone you.
+With globalization and technological advancements we’re all connected 24/7.
+There’s no longer a need to be at your desk in case somebody needs to phone you.
 We work differently now.

 Trust your employees, empower them and watch efficiency rise.

 Create a flat management structure where people can collaborate, feedback, and share ideas without superficial barriers.
 This encourages creativity and teamwork whilst preventing silo’s and competing interests.